raganwald/braythwayt.com/_posts/2013-03-08-this-happy-place.md

 ---

 I help people turn on some switches in their brain that were already there just waiting to be flipped.
 To turn on the lightbulb that was sitting there ready to pop like flash bulb.
-And when that happens, <u>everybody wins</u>.
+And when that happens, **everybody wins**.

 The neat part about seeing this part of my life as being in the endorphin business is that I can help people without having to be better or smarter or more successful than they are.
 Doctors and pharmacists doesn't have to be richer or smarter than their customers.[^notsmart] They just has to be good at curating all the information about drugs and interactions and dosages and then filling little bottles accordingly.